AdityaSeth777/PCC-CS391/10.2 - Merge Sort/Readme.md

+Question -> Write a program to sort an array using Merge sort in C

 This program implements Merge sort algorithm to sort an array of integers in C language.

 Merge sort is a divide-and-conquer algorithm that recursively divides the array into two halves until each subarray contains only one element.
 Then, it merges the subarrays in a sorted order.